-The Audit Committee comprises Mr Gomwe (Chairman), Mr Waddell, Mr Haller and Mr Smart.
+The Audit Committee comprises Mr Gomwe (Chairman), Mr Waddell, and Mr Smart.
 Each member has the relevant financial and industry experience required to perform Audit Committee functions.
-Details of their qualifications and experience, and the Audit Committee meeting and attendance details for the reporting period, are set out in the 2022 Directors' Report.
+Details of their qualifications and experience, and the Audit Committee meeting and attendance details for the reporting period, are set out in the 2023 Directors' Report.
 The Audit Committee Charter is available on the website.

-Although the Audit Committee consists of four members, the Company does not comply with Recommendation 4.1, as the majority of the members are not considered to be independent.
+Although the Audit Committee consists of three members, the Company does not comply with Recommendation 4.1, as the members are not all non-executive directors nor are the majority of the members considered to be independent.
 Mr Waddell is the Chairman of the Board and is not independent; Mr Smart is the CEO and is not independent.
-Non-executive directors Messrs Gomwe and Haller are both independent.
-Nevertheless, the Board considers that the current structure is appropriate given the size of the Company and the necessary skills and experience each member brings to the Audit Committee.
+Non-executive director Mr Gomwe is independent.
+The Board considers that the current structure is appropriate given the size of the Company, at this time, with the necessary skills and experience each member brings to the Audit Committee.